 Explore the grandeur of northern California for three weeks!
 Discover why the Lost Coast is aptly named while backpacking along secluded beaches.
-Spend a day hiking among the world’s most majestic trees in Humboldt Redwoods State Park.
-Experience immense bonding with your new friends while whitewater rafting the Middle Klamath River.
+Spend a day hiking among the world’s most majestic trees in Humboldt Redwoods State Park, and then spend several days splashing down the Rogue and American rivers in whitewater rafts.
 Mountain bike and rock climb in the shadows of Mt.
 Shasta before preparing for a summit attempt of the massive, neighboring Mt.
 Shastina.
-Finish the best three weeks of your life with sea kayaking along Point Reyes National Seashore!
+Finish the best three weeks of your life with sea kayaking in Point Reyes National Seashore!

 California AdventureEnroll Now

 California Adventure Itinerary

 Immerse yourself in the wildness of the most untouched stretch of beach in the country.
 Journey for four days among black sand and pebbly beaches and hop over barnacled boulders.
 Learn how to read a tide table, with steep cliffs on one side, and the vast expanse of the Pacific on the other.
 Some days may have bluebird skies, while on others you’ll drift in and out of mystical fog.
 This is one magical hike you and your friends will never, ever forget.

 During their three-day Rogue trip, students will learn how to navigate downriver as a team and look at environmental issues related to riparian ecosystems.
 And, of course, they’ll tackle exciting rapids, camp on river beaches at night, and have plenty of splash wars.